 A significant aspect of Clinton’s reflection on Melania is her difficulty in reconciling Melania’s public image with Donald Trump’s controversial actions.
 Clinton admits that while she doesn’t hold a wife responsible for her husband’s deeds, she questions whether Melania “aided and abetted her husband’s worst instincts” or showed complicity in Donald Trump’s divisive speeches and policies.

-Critics pointed out Melania’s choice of a gray suit instead of the traditional black during Rosalynn Carter’s memorial service.
+Critics called attention to Melania’s choice of a gray suit instead of the traditional black during Rosalynn Carter’s memorial service.
 Clinton, however, defended Melania, pointing out that wearing black at funerals is not as prevalent today.

 Clinton noted that Rosalynn’s grandson, Jason Carter, and President Joe Biden also opted for colors other than black, wearing gray and blue suits respectively.
 She argued it was unjust for Melania to be criticized over something so insignificant, especially when the men’s attire was not questioned, highlighting a double standard often imposed on women.